LDV D90 vs Skoda Karoq

 Who Should Buy Which?

-Buy the LDV D90 if: You want the lower entry price, prioritise performance, value a longer warranty, need stronger towing, or prefer LDV's approach to design and ownership experience.
+Buy the LDV D90 if: You want the lower entry price, prioritise performance, need stronger towing, or prefer LDV's approach to design and ownership experience.

 Buy the Skoda Karoq if: You need more boot space, want lower running costs, or prefer Skoda's approach to design and ownership experience.